-Clients on gadgets with littler screens will get the littler pictures.
+Clients on gadgets with little screens will get the little pictures.
 Your site will stack speedier as these pictures will download faster, they will require less of the clients’ transfer speed.
 Clients on gadgets with bigger screens will get the greater pictures and they won’t be pixelated.

 There is stand out a potential issue with this technique: it will just work with pictures transferred to WordPress after the RICG Responsive Images plugin has been introduced.
 In the event that it is fresh out of the box new site you are taking a shot at then, this may not be an issue, however in the event that it is a current site with existing substance the new picture sizes which you included functions.php won’t have been produced.
 Thankfully, you don’t have to re-include all the pictures — there is a plugin which can offer assistance (The Regenerate Thumbnails).